IntuitiveHarmony/party-dots/README.md

 ## GPT Co-Create-React-App

 In this project I wanted to take more of a back seat role and see what chatGPT could create based solely on me inputing prompts into the chat bot describing what I was trying to put together.
-To be clear: `most of this code was copy pasted from chatGPT` There were a few times that I interviened because the bot was unable to complete what I was trying to accomplish although I still tried to exaust my attempts to solve it within the chat prompts rather than simply changeing the code itself.
+To be clear: <span style="color: black; background-color: goldenrod; " >most of this code was copy/ pasted from chatGPT!</span> There were a few times that I interviened because the bot was unable to complete what I was trying to accomplish although I still tried to exaust my attempts to solve it within the chat prompts rather than simply changeing the code itself.

 <br />